Back to all

-If you haven’t heard, brainstorming is a really important part of the video process.
+Get your umbrellas out!
+Brainstorming is a very important part of our video process.
 It determines the framework, tone, and strategy for our videos.
 That’s why it’s critical that the team gets on the same page and stays focused, yet creative enough, to accomplish the task at hand.

 1. Prep the team